surthgide/thesis/text/1_sec.typ

 $ J^w := abs( pdv(x^a,x'^b) ) $

-is the Jacobian to the $w$th-power.
+is the Jacobian of the coordinates transformation to the $w$th-power.

 === Connection, Riemann tensor, metric

-In a manifold, in order to define a directional derivative that is invariant under coordinates transformations, it is necessary to introduce a relation among the tangent spaces to points on the manifold: this relation is represented by the affine connection, which supplies the manifold with a way to parallel transport vectors on the manifold.
+In a manifold, in order to define a directional derivative that is invariant under coordinates transformations, it is necessary to introduce a relation among the tangent spaces to points on the manifold: this relation is represented by the affine connection, which supplies the manifold with a way to parallel transport vectors on the manifold itself.
 The resulting covariant derivative is defined as

 $ grad_c T^(a dots.h)_(b dots.h) := partial_c T^(a dots.h)_(b dots.h) + tensor(Gamma, +a, -d, -c) T^(d dots.h)_(b dots.h) + dots.h - tensor(Gamma, +d, -b, -c) T^(a dots.h)_(d dots.h) + dots.h $